craftercms/docs/source/reference/project-tools/studio/asset-processing-config.rst

 |
 |

-For more details on asset processing, see :ref:`newIa-asset-processing`
+For more details on asset processing, see :ref:`asset-processing`